 3.1 The following conduct shall be deemed “inappropriate;” such conduct is not consistent with appropriate use of Library services and includes but is not limited to:

 - Wearing swimwear and/or entering the library facility without a shirt or shoes

 - Running, throwing, fighting or any other behavior which disrupts other Library patrons

-- Eating food in the Library, other than that which is available in the Library vending machines or is served at a Library program or meeting (i.e., no fast food from McDonald’s, Burger King, Taco Bell, GrubHub, UberEats, DoorDash, etc.).
+- Eating food in the Library, other than dry snack food or food that is served at a Library program or meeting (i.e., no fast food/meals from McDonald’s, Burger King, Taco Bell, GrubHub, UberEats, DoorDash, etc.).
 Dry snack food can be eaten only in designated areas of the library.
 Dry snack food is prohibited in Kid City and when using computers or the library’s electronic devices.

 - Drinking or carrying a beverage other than water in a public area of the Library using an uncovered container